 case yields a famous cite from Newton's Principia Mathematica.
 Which one?

-Such crypto patterns as well as the symmetric reflection patterns shown above can be created easily with the help of the Pattern Manager.
+Such crypto patterns as well as the symmetric reflection patterns shown above can be created easily with the help of the Pattern Manager (see docs).
 After the calculate button of the manager has been hit these patterns are calculated with an fast algorithm that has been thoroughly optimized for this purpose.

 Patterns become visible only if the light source position, the rotation angle and the radius are known accurately (850 decimal places for the pattern quoting Newton).
 The radius value might therefore be used as a cryptographic key.
 Note that by just changing the radius it is possible to reach all crypto patterns having the same number of characters.